ssorj/transom/sites/project/input/python.md

 import re as _re
 import textwrap as _textwrap

-from transom.main import TransomSite as _TransomSite, InputFile as _InputFile, MarkdownPage as _MarkdownPage
+#from transom.main import TransomSite as _TransomSite, InputFile as _InputFile, PageConfig as _PageConfig
+from transom.main import SiteConfig as _SiteConfig, PageConfig as _PageConfig

 def _format_value(value):
     match value: